-Modification of the data is permitted by reallocating the data itself and reassigning the Elf\Data buffer's d\buf pointer.
-Any modification to the data should ensure the correct setting of the Elf\Data buffers d\size element.
-For input sections that will become part of the output image, setting the d\size element to zero will effectively remove the data from the output image.
+Modification of the data is permitted by reallocating the data itself and reassigning the Elf Data buffer's d buf pointer.
+Any modification to the data should ensure the correct setting of the Elf Data buffers d\size element.
+For input sections that will become part of the output image, setting the d size element to zero will effectively remove the data from the output image.

-Note - Any sections that are stripped by use of the link-editor's -s option are not reported to $ld_section()$ .
+Note - Any sections that are stripped by use of the link-editor's -s option, or discarded due to SHT SUNW COMDAT processing (see "Comdat Section" on page 218) are not reported to 1d section().